odoo/documentation/content/applications/websites/livechat/responses.rst

 Canned responses
 ================

-*Canned responses* are customizable inputs where a *shortcut* stands in for a longer response.
-An operator will enter the shortcut, and it will automatically be replaced by the expanded *substitution* response in the conversation.
+*Canned responses* are customizable inputs, where a typed shortcut populates a longer response.
+A user enters a keyword *shortcut*, which is then automatically replaced by the expanded *substitution* response.
+The shortcut is the keyword or key phrase that is to be replaced.
+The substitution is the longer message that replaces the shortcut.

+.. _livechat/created-canned-response:

 Create canned responses
 -----------------------